 A favorite fall treat at the Starbucks chain of coffee stores is the pumpkin spice latte.
-Released in September, the drink features espresso, pumpkin, spices, steamed milk and sweetened whipped cream.
+Released in late August, the drink features espresso, pumpkin, spices, steamed milk and sweetened whipped cream.
 The latte packs a lot of calories and sugar in a simple, comforting cup.

 Video of the Day